 Our professional sedation will make sure that you are relaxed and very comfortable before we begin.
 Once we start, our specialist surgeon will make an incision in the gum tissue where your back teeth used to be.
 This tissue is then raised to expose the bone, and a small oval window is opened in the bone.
 The sinus membrane is then gently pushed up and away from your jaw.

-Following this, bone-graft material is packed into the space where the sinus used to be.
-The amount of bone used will vary from case to case, but usually several millimetres of bone is added.
+Bone-graft material is packed into space where the sinus used to be.
+The amount of bone used will vary from case to case, but usually, several millimeters of bone is added.

 Once the bone is in place, the tissue is closed with stitches and treatment finishes.

 Dra.
-Andrea Camere and Dr Jung Song are our periodontal specialist and has been with us since 2013.
-Let’s see what Dra Camere has to say about combatting and controlling periodontal disease:
+Andrea Camere and Dr Jung Song Park are our periodontal specialists who have been with us since 2013.

 ”For people with periodontal and gum disease, regular deep periodontal cleanings are very important and doing that will help preserve your overall health much better, too.
 It has been proven that periodontal (gum) disease can affect other areas of health such as diabetes and heart disease.